DanielTockan/Crypto-Tracker/README.md

 ## The Brief

 - Consume a public API.
-- Have several components/
+- Have several components.
-- The app should include a router - with several "pages".
+- The app should include a router - with several pages.
 - Include wireframes.
 - Have semantically clean HTML.
 - Be deployed online and accessible to the public.